maxtaco/tamejs/README.md

 output by the *tamejs* rewriter, and conversely, code output by the *tamejs* rewriter can call existing `node.js` code.
 Thus, *tamejs* is incrementally deployable --- you can keep all of your old code and just write the new bits in *tamejs*!
-So try it out and let me know what you think.
+So try it out and let us know what you think.

 Code Examples